damienjburks/smurks-kitchen-journal/docs/recipes/italian_eats/pork_sausage_pepper_flatbreads.md

 ## Instructions

-1. **Prep & roast veggies**
+### Step 1: Prep & Roast Veggies

-   - Adjust oven rack to top position (top and middle for 4 servings).
+1. Adjust oven rack to top position.
 Preheat oven to 450°F.
-   - Wash and dry produce.
-Halve, peel, and cut onions into ½-inch wedges.
-Core, deseed, and slice peppers crosswise into ½-inch rings.
+2. Wash and dry produce.
+3. Halve, peel, and cut onions into ½-inch wedges.
+4. Core, deseed, and slice peppers into ½-inch rings.

-2. **Toast flatbreads**
+### Step 2: Toast Flatbreads

-   - Place flatbreads on a lightly oiled baking sheet.
-Toast on the top rack until golden, 5–7 minutes.
-(For 4 servings, divide between 2 sheets and toast on top and middle racks.)
+1. Place flatbreads on a lightly oiled baking sheet.

-3. **Cook veggies & sausage**
+2. Toast on the top rack for 5–7 minutes, until golden.
+3. (If using two baking sheets, rotate halfway through for even toasting.)

+### Step 3: Cook Veggies & Sausage

-   - Heat a drizzle of olive oil in a large pan over medium-high heat.
-Add onion, pepper, salt, and pepper.
-Cook, stirring occasionally, until browned and softened, 6–8 minutes.
-Transfer to a plate.
+1. Heat a drizzle of olive oil in a large pan over medium-high heat.
+2. Add onion, pepper, salt, and pepper.
+Cook for 6–8 minutes, stirring occasionally, until softened and browned.
+3. Transfer veggies to a plate.
-   - In the same pan, add another drizzle of oil.
-Remove sausage from casings (if needed) and cook, breaking into pieces, until browned and cooked through, 4–6 minutes.
+4. In the same pan, heat another drizzle of oil.
+5. Remove sausage from casings (if needed) and cook, breaking up meat, until browned and cooked through, 4–6 minutes.

-4. **Make tomato-butter sauce**
+### Step 4: Make Tomato-Butter Sauce

-   - In a microwave-safe bowl, combine 3/4 cup water with 6 tbsp butter.Microwave until hot and melted, about 1 minute.
+1. In a microwave-safe bowl, combine ¾ cup water and 6 tbsp butter.
+2. Microwave until hot and melted, about 1 minute.
-   - Whisk in tomato paste until smooth.
-Season with salt and pepper.
+3. Whisk in tomato paste until smooth.

-5. **Assemble & bake flatbreads**
+4. Season with salt and pepper.

+### Step 5: Assemble & Bake Flatbreads

-   - Spread toasted flatbreads with sauce.
-Top evenly with mozzarella, Monterey Jack, sausage, and veggies.
-Season with salt and pepper.
+1. Spread toasted flatbreads with the tomato-butter sauce.
+2. Top evenly with mozzarella, Monterey Jack, sausage, and veggie mixture.
+3. Season lightly with salt and pepper.
-   - Bake until cheese is melted and flatbreads are golden, 3–5 minutes.
+4. Bake for 3–5 minutes, until cheese is melted and edges are crisp.

-6. **Finish & serve**
+### Step 6: Finish & Serve

-   - Let flatbreads cool slightly before slicing.
+1. Let flatbreads cool slightly before slicing.
-   - Divide between plates and serve hot.
+2. Divide between plates and serve warm.

-## 💡 Notes
+## Notes

 - Italian sausage is fully cooked when internal temperature reaches **160°F**.
+- Use naan or pita if flatbreads aren’t available.
+- Add crushed red pepper or chili flakes for extra heat.

 [HelloFresh]: https://www.hellofresh.com/recipes/pork-sausage-pepper-flatbreads-6513201c3cb5229806dac61d